The Legend of Tarzan (film): Plot

-At the Berlin Conference of 1884–1885, the Congo Basin is claimed by King Leopold II of the Belgians.
-Five years later, Leopold has accrued massive debts in exploiting the resources of the Congo Free State, and sends his envoy Léon Rom to secure the fabled diamonds of Opar.
-Rom's expedition is massacred by warriors led by Chief Mbonga, who offers Rom diamonds in exchange for Tarzan.
+At the Berlin Conference of 1884–1885, King Leopold II of Belgium claims the Congo Basin.
+Five years later, after accruing massive debts in exploiting the resources of the Congo Free State, Leopold sends his envoy Léon Rom to secure the fabled diamonds of Opar.
+The expedition is massacred by warriors led by Chief Mbonga, who offers Rom diamonds in exchange for Tarzan.

 The man once called "Tarzan", The Rt Hon.
-John Clayton, Earl of Greystoke, has left Africa for his ancestral estate in Britain with his American wife, Jane, and embraced life as a wealthy nobleman.
-The British Prime Minister offers Lord Greystoke an invitation from Leopold to visit Boma.
-The Prime Minister and an American envoy, George Washington Williams, explain that Leopold is defaulting on his loans, and a visit from Greystoke – whose exploits as Tarzan have made him a celebrity – would secure Britain's influence in the Congo, but Greystoke refuses.
-George reveals to John, Lord Greystoke, his suspicions that Leopold is enslaving the Congolese population, and persuades John to go to the Congo to discover the truth.
-When he arrives back at Greystoke Manor, a flashback reveals the deaths of John's parents after their shipwreck in Africa, and his adoption by the great apes called the Mangani.
-In Greystoke country house, Jane is telling visiting children a story.
-After a fight with Jane that evening, John has a flashback to when he was 5 years old playing in the treehouse with his ape foster mother, Kala and foster brother, Akut, and then is chased by Alpha Male Kerchak.
+John Clayton, Earl of Greystoke, has left Africa for his estate in Britain with his American wife Jane.
+John's parents survived a shipwreck only to die in Africa, where their child, as a baby, was adopted by the Mangani, a race of apes.

+John is offered an invitation from Leopold to visit Boma.
+The Prime Minister, The 3rd Marquess of Salisbury, and George Washington Williams (the American envoy) explain that Leopold is defaulting on his loans, and a visit from John – whose exploits as Tarzan made him a celebrity – would secure Britain's influence in the Congo.
+John, however, refuses and leaves the meeting.
+George later approaches John, reveals his suspicions that Leopold is sanctioning slavery and persuades John to accompany him to the Congo as a credible witness to discover the truth.

-John, Jane, and George journey to the Congo, circumventing Rom and his corrupt financier Mr. Frum, and are welcomed by the Kuba village of John and Jane's youth.
-Jane tells George of John's life with the Mangani, and how she first met him.
-Rom and his men capture the villagers, killing Chief Muviro, and taking Wasimbu along with other able young men to serve as porters.
+John, Jane, and George journey to the Congo, circumventing Rom and his corrupt financier Mr. Frum, and are welcomed by the Kuba village of Clayton and Jane's youth.
+Rom and his men arrive during the night and capture the villagers, killing Chief Muviro, taking John prisoner, and taking the Chief's son Wasimbu along with other young men to serve as porters.
 George rescues John, but Jane and the captive villagers are taken aboard Rom's steamship.
-Rom reveals to Jane that he arranged John's invitation from Leopold to deliver him to Mbonga.
-Pursuing the steamship, John, George, and the village's remaining warriors seize a train carrying Belgian soldiers and enslaved Congolese.
+Rom turns out to have arranged John's invitation from Leopold to deliver him to Mbonga.

+Pursuing the steamship, John, George, and the village's remaining warriors seize a train carrying Belgian and other European soldiers along with enslaved Congolese.
 An engineer informs them of Rom's plan to take over the Congo, sanctioned by Leopold: using slave labor, Rom has built forts across the region, linked by railway and river travel, for an army of 20,000 mercenaries soon to arrive.
-With Leopold bankrupt, Rom needs the diamonds of Opar to pay for the army.
+With Leopold bankrupt, Rom needs Opar's diamonds to pay for the army.